muntasir2165/study-materials/Syllabus.md

 ## Oct
 #### Week 21 - Regionalized Content
-- These are extra materials we have provide you to learn by yourself, we will only cover one of the following topics throughout the week.
-It is important to be able to learn a new language on your own because technologies is one of the fastest changing industries :)
+- These are extra materials we have provided you to learn on your own time.
+- We will only cover one of the following topics throughout the week.
+It is important to be able to learn a new language on your own because technology is one of the fastest changing industries :)

 1. Introduction to C sharp (C#) -  Introduction to ASP.NET MVC, model validation; formatting annotations; and LINQ queries
 2. First Steps with Python -  First Steps with Danjgo, Django Forms & Request Handling